-OK, this is not a budget meal.
+OK, Broiled Lobster Tail is not a budget meal.
 Not even a once-a-week meal.
 At least for us.

-When you think about the cost in the grand scheme of things, a trip to a pretty basic chain restaurant can run you $60+ for a run-of-the-mill meal for a family of four.
+When you think about the cost in the grand scheme of things, a trip to a pretty basic chain restaurant can run you $70+ for a pretty run-of-the-mill meal for a family of four.
 Why not spend a third of that and get a really special meal every once in a while?